yaman3108/Experiment-5/README.md

     return 0;
  }
 ```
-## Output:
+### Output:
 ![Screenshot 2024-08-05 113816](https://github.com/user-attachments/assets/e1bc9c26-4d3c-4efb-a287-086d0a219f53)

 ## Conclusion:
-This program helps us understand how bitwise operators can be used in C++.
-These bitwise operations can be used for performance optimization as they pack multiple values in a single variable making the program more memory efficient.
+This program helps us understand how conditional statements work in C++.
+These conditional statements can be used to make decisions in your program, specifically it only runs a block of code if a particular situation occurs.